 During the positive phase of the NPM in the Northern Hemisphere summer, much of Europe is usually warmer than normal.
 Only Western Scandinavia is more likely to be cooler than normal (Figure 6).

 When the NPM is positive during the summer months Texas and the Pacific NW are very likely to be drier than normal.
 At the same time, the Central and Eastern US usually collects above normal rainfall (Figure 7).

-What is the Northeast Pacific Mode – Negative Phase Impacts
+Negative Northeast Pacific Mode – Impacts

 The negative phase of the NPM has a surprisingly strong impact on Europe in the wintertime.
 As a result, much of Northern Europe is very likely to be warmer than normal.
 Only the Central Mediterranean is usually colder than normal (Figure 8).